Doha: a brief travel guide

 1) Souq Waqif

-Souq Waqif is the old market of Doha where spices, traditional clothes, perfumes, jewellery, and food are sold.
-There are also a lot of restaurants, cafes, and shops that sell pets, including a lot of birds and even falcons.
-Singers and dancers, both males and females, can be seen perfoming on stages wearing traditional garments.
-Some men are proudly carrying their swords while dancing.
-Souq Waqif is visited by many people and there is usually a festive atmosphere.
+Souq Waqif is the old market of Doha, where spices, traditional clothes, perfumes, jewellery, and food are sold.
+There are also many restaurants, cafés, and shops that sell pets, including numerous birds and even falcons.
+Singers and dancers, both male and female, can be seen performing on stages while wearing traditional garments.
+Some men proudly carry swords while dancing.
+Souq Waqif is visited by many people, and there is usually a festive atmosphere.

 2) Museum of Islamic Art

-The Museum of Islamic Art is a modern and elegant museum in Doha Corniche.
-It’s an impressive five-storey building with artifacts from Qatar, Iran, Irak, Turkey, Egypt, India and other countries.
+The Museum of Islamic Art is a modern and elegant museum located on the Doha Corniche.
+It is an impressive five-storey building featuring artifacts from Qatar, Iran, Iraq, Turkey, Egypt, India, and many other countries.
 There was also a special exhibition about Syria when I visited the museum.
-Statues, paintings, manuscripts, jars, weapons, and armours can be found in the Museum of Islamic Art.
-Although the artifacts displayed are not the most impressive I have ever seen, I think that a visit to this museum is an absolutely great idea, because it presents the culture of different countries efficiently.
+Statues, paintings, manuscripts, jars, weapons, and armour can all be found and admired there.
+Although the artifacts displayed are not the most impressive I have ever seen, I still think that a visit to this museum is an absolutely great idea, because it presents the cultures of different countries efficiently.

-The Doha Corniche is a 7 km long promenade where a lot of important celebrations take place.
-It’s a very popular place for tourists and residents of the city.
-The Museum of Islamic Art is located on its one end, and consequently you can visit both of them on the same day.
+The Doha Corniche is a 7-kilometre-long promenade where many important celebrations take place.
+It is a very popular spot for both tourists and residents of the city.
+The Museum of Islamic Art is located at one end of the Corniche, and consequently you can visit both of them on the same day.

 4) National Museum of Qatar

-The National Museum of Qatar is a new elegant museum inspired by the desert rose crystal, which is found in Qatar.
-The building itself is fascinating, but I particurarly liked Sheikh Abdullah bin Jassim Al Thani’s old Palace, which is included in the National Museum of Qatar.
-Archaeological objects, weapons, pottery, textiles ,traditional garments, jewelry, and books are housed in the museum.
-Similarly to the Museum of Islamic Art, the artifacts displayed in this museum are not the most impressive I have ever seen.
-Nevertheless, the overall experience of visiting the National Museum of Qatar was extremely interesting, since its modern displays present Qatar’s cultural heritage in an engaging way.
+The National Museum of Qatar is a modern and elegant museum inspired by the desert rose crystal found in Qatar.
+The building itself is fascinating, but I particularly liked Sheikh Abdullah bin Jassim Al Thani Palace, which is included within the museum complex.
+Archaeological objects, weapons, pottery, textiles, traditional garments, jewelry, and books are housed in the museum.
+Similarly to the Museum of Islamic Art, the artifacts displayed here are not the most impressive I have ever seen.
+Nevertheless, the overall experience of visiting the National Museum of Qatar was extremely interesting, since its modern displays present Qatar’s cultural heritage in an engaging and immersive way.

 5) Desert safari

 From Doha it’s very easy and actually recommended to book a desert safari, since it is a wonderful experience.
-The one I booked started with camel riding and drinking hot tea, having two choices, white or black tea.
-The actual driving through the desert and sometimes close to the ocean after the driver deflated the wheels was really engaging.
-Going up and down while driving on the sand dunes and at the same time admiring a beautiful scenery makes you feel like a child in the fun park!
+The one I booked started with camel riding and drinking hot tea, with a choice between white and black tea.
+The actual drive through the desert, and sometimes close to the ocean after the driver deflated the tires, was truly exciting.
+Going up and down the sand dunes while admiring the beautiful scenery at the same time makes you feel like a child at an amusement park!